namdhevTW/PL-300-Exam-Prep/README.md

 *   **Report Interactivity:** Implementing features like slicers, filters, drill-through, bookmarks, and buttons to enhance user exploration and data discovery.
 *   **Filtering Techniques:**  Utilizing various filtering methods at visual, page, and report levels.
 Understanding filter scope and precedence.
 *   **Data Analysis Features:** Leveraging Power BI's built-in analytics features like Quick Insights, AI visuals (Key Influencers, Decomposition Tree, Smart Narrative), and anomaly detection.
+    *   **AI Visuals - Types of Insights:** Power BI AI visuals leverage machine learning to provide automated insights:
+        *   **Key Influencers:**  Identifies factors that drive a specific metric or outcome.
+For example, "What factors influence customer churn?"
+        *   **Decomposition Tree:**  Allows users to drill down into data across multiple dimensions to understand aggregations and breakdowns.
+For example, exploring sales by region, then by product category, then by customer segment.
+        *   **Smart Narrative:** Generates automated text summaries of key takeaways and insights from visualizations, providing natural language explanations of data trends and patterns.
 *   **Accessibility in Reports:** Designing reports with accessibility in mind, ensuring usability for users with disabilities.
 *   **Power BI Desktop vs. Service:** Understanding the capabilities and limitations of Power BI Desktop and Power BI Service in terms of report creation, publishing, and collaboration.
 *   **Visual Calculations:** Utilizing built-in visual calculations to perform common analytical calculations directly within visuals without writing explicit DAX measures in some cases.